RECAPEM

 • Lung sliding is absent in conditions other than pneumothorax, including *

-• ARDS, pneumonia with consolidation, and fibrosis (where the visceral pleura cannot move relative to parietal pleura)
+• ARDS, pneumonia with consolidation, and fibrosis (where the visceral pleura cannot move relative to the parietal pleura)

 • Contusion

-• A non-ventilated lung: Massive atelectasis, main stem intubation, apnea, cardiopulmonary arrest without airway, stiff lung e.g. severe COPD/asthma
+• A non-ventilated lung: Massive atelectasis, main stem intubation, apnea, cardiopulmonary arrest without an airway, stiff lung e.g. severe COPD/asthma

 • Pleural effusions